paresy/HoneywellHome/docs/en/README.md

 Open the IP Console's web console with _http://{IP-Symcon IP}:3777/console/_.

-Then click on the module store (IP-Symcon > 5.2) icon in the upper right corner.
+Then click on the module store icon in the upper right corner.

 ![Store](img/store_icon.png?raw=true "open store")